KNowledgeOnWebScale/dataflow-visualization/schemas/docs/globaldefaults-doc.md

 			 - Type: `number`
 			 - <i id="globalDefaultsNode/properties/strokeWidth">path: #globalDefaultsNode/properties/strokeWidth</i>
 			 - Default: `1`
+		 - <b id="#globalDefaultsNode/properties/title">title</b>
+			 - _The title of a node.
+E.g. useful to name a parentNode.
+Notice that this is not the same as an ID.
+If you give a node a title, that title will show up not in the middle of the node, but at the top._
+			 - Type: `string`
+			 - <i id="globalDefaultsNode/properties/title">path: #globalDefaultsNode/properties/title</i>
 		 - <b id="#globalDefaultsNode/properties/zIndex">zIndex</b>
 			 - _Controls the stacking order of the nodes._
 			 - Type: `number`